Braslaw: History

-The town was first mentioned in 1065 as a castle in the border of the Polatsk Principality with the Lithuanian tribes.
+The town was first mentioned in 1065 as a castle in the border of the Principality of Polotsk with the Lithuanian tribes.
+Town's name has a typical East Slavonic etymology: the East Slavonic name *Braslavъ was composed with the Slavic anthroponomical –jь, resulting in Braslaw.
 Archaeologists excavated a Viking settlement in the village of Maskachichy not far from the town.
 They think that Viking mercenaries were used as dependable border guards.
 In the 14th century, Braslaw was incorporated into the Grand Duchy of Lithuania and, in fact, became an important fortification near the disturbing line with the Livonian Order in the 14th and 15th centuries.
+Polish historian Krzysztof Pietkiewicz, based on archival data from the turn of the 15th and 16th centuries, describes Braslaw surroundings as a 'Ruthenian linguistic area' (na ruskim obszarze językowym).
 In 1500, Alexander Jagiellon privileged the townsfolk with limited self-administration rights and a coat of arms.
 In 1506, the castle was presented to the widowed queen Yelena Ivanovna, the daughter of Ivan III of Russia and wife of Alexander Jagiellon, who founded an Orthodox Christian nunnery there.
-The town was much developed thanks to its praepostor Lev Sapeha and the king Stanisław August Poniatowski.
+The town was much developed thanks to its praepostor Lew Sapieha and the king Stanisław August Poniatowski.

-From 1795 to 1919 Braslaw was part of Russian Empire.
+From 1795 to 1919, Braslaw was part of Russian Empire.
 After Third Partition of Poland, Braslaw became an uyezd center (county seat) in Vilna Governorate in 1795, later in Kovno Governorate in 1843 except brief French occupation in 1812.
 It was occupied by the German Empire for 10 months in 1918.
-According to the Treaty of Riga, it became Polish.
+According to the Treaty of Riga, it became part of the Second Polish Republic.
 It was a powiat center (county seat) in Wilno Voivodeship.
-In 1939 eastern Poland was annexed by the USSR and Braslawit became part of the Belarusian Soviet Socialist Republic.
+In the 1921 census, 56.8% people declared Jewish nationality, 34.9% declared Polish nationality, and 7.8% declared Belarusian nationality.

-Around 3,000 Jews lived in Braslav at the eve of World War II, more than the half of the inhabitants.
+Around 3,000 Jews lived in Braslaw at the eve of World War II, more than the half of the inhabitants.
+In 1939, eastern Poland was annexed by the Soviet Union and the town became part of the Byelorussian Soviet Socialist Republic.
 It was occupied by Nazi Germany between 27 June 1941 and 6 June 1944 and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 In April 1942, a ghetto was established.
 The liquidation of the ghetto began on 3 June 1942.
 Many Jews tried to escape but around 2,000 Jews were arrested and shot in ditches that had been prepared.
-In late 1942, the Jews from the nearby village of Opsa were gathered in Braslav.
+In late 1942, the Jews from the nearby village of Opsa were gathered in Braslaw.
 They were killed in March 1943.

-It was a raion center, first in Vileyka Voblast, then in Polatsk Voblast between 1944 and 1954 and finally in Molodechno Voblast between 1954 and 1960 before passing to Vitebsk.
+It was a raion center, first in Vileyka Region, then in Polotsk Region between 1944 and 1954 and finally in Molodechno Region between 1954 and 1960 before passing to Vitebsk.
 Since the 1920s, Braslaw has developed as a cheap summer resort.
 In 1995, it accommodated the main office of the National Park of the Braslaw Lakes.